 |Overlay||For the detail-oriented home owner.
 Choices include colors, layers, two-toned finishes, window options, and carriage house.||R-Value will vary depending on model and materials chosen.|

-When you are ready to make a change to your garage door, consider a garage door installation specialist who will give you your options and help you choose the right door style for your home.
+So, when you are ready to make a change to your garage door, consider a garage door installation specialist.
+We will give you your options and help you choose which installation service is the right door style for your home.